Academic Programs and Curricula

 - Must submit a Undergraduate Program Change Form via the academic advisor for the student's new major.
 The advisor will initiate the form and then it will pass to the student for acknowledgment.

-- Students may change their major only once per semester.
+- May change their major only once per semester.

-- Students are not permitted to change majors after they have earned 90 hours unless the new major can be completed within the same time-frame as the previous major.
+- Are not permitted to change majors after they have earned 90 hours unless the new major can be completed within the same time-frame as the previous major.

 - Change of majors must be submitted prior to the end of drop/add for the major to be applicable to the current semester.